jevgenik/manuals/source/files/software/docker.rst

 * ``docker system prune`` - cleans up dangling resources (unused data such as stopped containers, dangling images, networks, and more)

 * ``docker system prune -a`` -a removes all unused images (those that are not associated with any container) not just the dangling ones.
 NB! all images will be removed

+To capture docker build logs to a file
+ `docker build -f Dockerfile.bfb_camera_d435i -t bfb_camera_d435i:latest ../..
+2>&1 | tee build.log`
+ 2>&1 redirects stderr to stdout, and then | tee build.log pipes stdout to tee, which writes it to build.log and also displays it on the screen.

+--- end of block 'run docker containers wit GUI ---

+--- Create and start containers docker compose -f docker-compose_lenovo.yml up # Version2

+docker-compose up
+docker-compose up --build (Build images before starting containers.)

+--- Start the stopped containers, can't create new ones docker-compose start

+--- Stop and remove containers, networks, images, and volumes docker-compose down